-- Click Continue.
-The Customize Role Assignments screen displays. - 2.
-Customize the assignment of role instances to hosts.
+2. Customize the assignment of role instances to hosts.
 The wizard evaluates the hardware configurations of the hosts to determine the best hosts for each role.
 The wizard assigns all worker roles to the same set of hosts to which the HDFS DataNode role is assigned.
-These assignments are typically acceptable, but you can reassign them if necessary.
+You can reassign role instances if necessary.

 Click a field below a role to display a dialog containing a list of hosts.
-If you click a field containing multiple hosts, you can also select All Hosts to assign the role to all hosts or Custom to display the pageable hosts dialog.
+If you click a field containing multiple hosts, you can also select All Hosts to assign the role to all hosts, or Custom to display the pageable hosts dialog.